 Stunning picture and zero (or almost zero) connections: These two factors usually indicate that the profile is fake.
 Posing as somebody else is against the platform regulations and usually means something's off.

+Too good to be true offers.
 Great job with a breathtaking salary, the prospect of quick but significant profit, and leads that come in at an uncommonly low price.
 Remember, if an offer feels too good to be true, it usually is.
 And it will get you in trouble.

+Poorly written messages.
 Though LinkedIn fraud tends to be more polished, sloppiness is still something that gives many cybercrooks away.
 Scam messages often contain poor spelling and grammar - mistakes that no professional would allow themself.

+Mismatched information.
 LinkedIn job scams are usually disguised as offers from legitimate companies.
 Always cross-check the information provided in the job description or business proposition with the official company websites or other reliable sources.

+Personal requests.
 Asking for your sensitive information like bank details or passwords is a sign of a LinkedIn job scam rather than a legitimate career prospect.

+Pressure tactics.
 Scammers want you to act first and think second.
 Do otherwise: Double-check the person contacting you and the website of the company they claim to represent.

-How to Spot Fake LinkedIn Profiles
+How to spot fake LinkedIn profiles

 In the LinkedIn landscape, there are profiles out there that scream: “fake!”.
-However, some scammers – especially on LinkedIn, a professional network – do their homework, making our job of revealing their true intentions much harder.
+However, LinkedIn scammers do their homework, making our job of revealing their true intentions much harder.
 Harder, but not impossible.

 Check the main characteristics of a fake LinkedIn profile: